 As the season changes and the temperature becomes warmer, more people are starting to sneeze more often, rub their watery eyes, and feel the need to blow their noses.
-Ah, yes, allergy season is here, and unfortunately, our kids are not immune to them.
+Ah, yes, Kids Allergies season is here, and unfortunately, our kids are not immune to them.

 It may be pretty easy for you to detect the signs of your own allergy attack, but it’s not just the same when it comes to kids.
 Even seasoned parents can find it hard to differentiate an allergy attack from a common cold.